-Notebooks are not required.
+Notebooks are not required for this course.

-Being on time is expected.
 If you are late, you must have a pass to excuse your tardiness.

 If you are absent, YOU must make arrangements for make up work and remain after school.
 You should communicate to your teacher about missing work, in person or via email.